Thoughts and impressions of happenings in the world of PowerPoint and presentations, continuously updated since 2003.

 Filed Under:

 When launched, PowerPoint 2019 for Windows typically opens with Backstage View.
-If you are already working on an open presentation, and want to create a new presentation at that point, you can do so using the New tab.
+If you want to create a new presentation, you can do so using the New tab.
+If you want to work on any of the already created presentations, you can open them by using the various options in the Open tab.

-Learn about options within the New tab of Backstage view in PowerPoint 2019 for Windows.
+Explore saving options in Backstage view of PowerPoint 2019 for Windows.

 Filed Under: